fcapolini/aremel-site/src/examples/reusability-a.md

 #### Reusability

-This examples defines a custom tag named `app-product`.
+This example defines a custom tag named `app-product`.

 It then uses it three times with different values.